Oxford Academy (California): Admissions

+Admission to Oxford Academy is offered to incoming seventh, eighth, and ninth grade students, and happens in two stages.
+During the fall, applicants must submit their final report cards from the prior two years, a proof of residency, as well as a letter of recommendation from a teacher.
+Applications are typically due in late October or early November.
+Applicants who pass this initial screening process are invited to take an entrance exam the following January on-site usually lasting about 3 to 4 hours.
+This exam consists of several multiple-choice math and reading comprehension questions, short answer math questions, and a written essay.
+Students are informed about final admission decisions in the following month.

-Admission to Oxford Academy is done primarily for the incoming seventh grade class.
-Each year, about 200 spaces are reserved for students who reside within AUHSD boundaries, which serves most of Anaheim and Cypress, but also portions of La Palma, Buena Park, and Stanton.
-From there, Oxford selects 25 students from each of the eight geographical areas defined by the school district's junior high schools.
-The school also designates an additional 70 spots for those who may live outside the district borders.
-In addition to this, there is also admission allowed for incoming eighth and ninth grade students, though only to fill in spaces for students in those classes who have left the school.
-When spaces are limited, the school may bar admission for such students.
-Furthermore, to provide opportunities for students who live in all areas of the district, the school takes in an equal number of students from each of its regions (represented by the eight AUHSD junior high school attendance areas).
+For seventh-graders, about 200 spaces are reserved for students who reside within AUHSD attendance boundaries, which serves most of Anaheim and Cypress, but also portions of La Palma, Buena Park, and Stanton.
+From there, Oxford selects 25 students from each of the attendance areas defined by the school district's eight junior high schools.
+The school also designates an additional 70 spots for those who may live outside attendance boundaries.
+Admission into the eighth and ninth grades is extremely limited, given only when spaces become available due to current student withdrawals.
+Occasionally, students may not be admitted in the case that no such vacancies occur.

-The admission process is two-fold.
-First, during the fall, applicants must submit their final report cards from the prior two years, some proof of residence, as well as a letter of recommendation from a teacher.
-Then, applicants who pass this initial filter are invited to take an entrance exam the following January.
-This exam consists of multiple choice reading comprehension and mathematics questions, short answer math questions, and a written essay.
-Students are then informed of their admission (or failure thereof) the following month.
-A one-minute video interview is also conducted, which is a significant part of whether prospective students are accepted.
+During the 2020-2021 admissions cycle, in-person testing was temporarily suspended due to COVID-19; an online exam and one-minute interview video was added as an admissions requirement.
+In the following year, in-person testing was resumed and the one minute video was removed as an admissions consideration.

 The school's prestigious reputation has also given rise to classes offered by private tutoring organizations in the area, such as Perfect Score Academy and Pace Academy, to assist prospective students in preparing for the entrance examination.